AlejandroKantor/webminingOnpe/README.md

 ## Usage

 The results are saved in ./data/output/results_round_one.csv and ./data/output/results_round_two.csv.
-The program can by run with the following command
+The program can by run with the following command.

 ```sh
 python3.5 makeOnpeWebmining.py